Specific receipts: reverse premiums: the legislation

 - by an intermediate landlord for a property to be let in a rental business;

-- by a person for premises to be occupied by that person otherwise than for the purposes of a trade, such as the office of a landlord or an investment company;
+- by a person for premises to be occupied by that person other than for the purposes of a trade, such as the office of a landlord or an investment company;

 - by a person connected with the person who takes the lease.